St Margaret's Benefice is currently in an interregnum. Our Benefice Office is based in the Vestry at St Margaret's Church and all mail can be sent to:

 Roger was ordained in Liverpool cathedral in June 1989 and served in his home diocese until 1996 when he moved to Dover to become chaplain at the Duke of York’s Royal Military School until his retirement in 2008.

-Although not part of the clergy team, an important part of our worship community are our talented musicians - Director of Music for St Margaret's Dr Emma Ainsley - seen centre with Sally and Toby - and our wonderful choir based at St Margaret's.
+Although not part of the clergy team, an important part of our worship community are our talented musicians - Director of Music for St Margaret's Dr Emma Ainsley - seen centre with Sally and Toby - and our wonderful choir based at St Magaret's.
 They provide beautiful music during our services and occasional offices and are a real asset to our worshipping community.